This article applies to:

 2) Do not use Label objects and GoTo statements to jump over visual display E-Objects.
 This causes a runtime error to occur because TPLCompleteLabEvents cannot process all of the E-Objects because one or more of them was skipped.

 3) Do not use Attribute references that contains either a forward or a back slash for the strMediaName parameter in TPLSetDisplayEvent or else a runtime error occurs.
+Also do not use attribute references that contain a period, as this causes the same Media File already present in your TPL project to inadvertently re-upload itself each experiment run.
 For example, an Attribute reference is used and resolves to "Stimuli/face.bmp".